-Padraig O’Morain, author of Mindfulness on the Go, Mindfulness for Worriers, and Kindfulness (Yellow Kite/Hodder & Stoughton)
+Padraig O’Morain, author of Mindfulness on the Go, Mindfulness for Worriers, Kindfulness and Daily Calm (Yellow Kite/Hodder & Stoughton)

 "The Feldstein Agency has represented me for the last five years.
 Throughout that time, both Paul and Susan have encouraged and supported me whole heartedly.
 They always celebrate my achievements as though they were their own, answer my never ending questions and diplomatically tell me the truth whilst offering constructive advice.
 They have taught me (amongst other things) how to build confidence in my writing by showing me how to tackle my weak areas, improve the stronger ones and develop my creativity.
 Their professional knowledge, positivity and inspiration leaves me with no doubt that I am extremely lucky to have such wonderful people represent my work."

-Gayle Curtis, author of Too Close (Bonnier/Twenty7) and Choose Me (Thomas & Mercer)
+Gayle Curtis, author of Too Close (Bonnier/Twenty7) and Choose Me and Safe No Longer (Thomas & Mercer)

 "It's probably a bit unusual for a photographer to work with a literary agent but meeting Paul was among the best things that ever happened in my professional life.
 Only a few months after our first chat I found myself signing contracts with some of Ireland's top publishers.
 This alone should make every author happy but in addition it is a real joy working with Paul.
 He knows the publishing world inside out, is friendly and professional, has always an open ear for his clients and solved even the most ridiculous problem I threw at him.
 What more can an author want."